 "Through my life I have always been creative and explored many different mediums and ventures.
 My current outlet is my apparel and art company KoalaArtAndDesign.com.
 The company was formed in 2006 by yours truly at the age of 16.
-However, back then the company only offered creative services such as graphic design, art and even animation (…yeaaaah I got my start making Myspace banners and layouts for bands).
+However, back then the company only offered creative services such as graphic design, art and even animation to brands, companies and bands.
 As I grew older, I began exploring different mediums in art, apparel design, and jewelry making which ultimately lead to the expansion of Koala into an apparel brand.
 When I was 18 I went off to college with the intention of receiving a bachelors in Consumer Science but my time at college was cut short by a chronic neurological disorder that matured by my second year.
 I was forced to do a medical withdrawal from college and spent that next year on bed rest.
 I spent those (and still am) next few years learning to live with the massive changes I had to make to my life due to the disorder (check out my personal blog for more information).
-Through the invisible illness I have always used my business and art as an escape, it helped me through the harder times, rough medications and loss of a “normal life”; art truly is therapy.
+Through the invisible illness I have always used my business, art and social media as an escape, it helped me through the harder times, rough medications and loss of a “normal life”; I believe art truly is therapy.
 I am thankful for every day I am able to work and create and even more excited to be able to share my work with the outside world!

 Thank you so much for checking out my work."